mohamedhassan218/hello-crewAI/README.md

 ## Content

 - **L2**: contains a notebook that implements a nice multi-agent system to generate articles about a specific topic.
 It has three agents: `planner`, `writer`, and `editor` and tasks for each agent.
-- **L3**: contains a notebook that implements a simple multi-agent systm to help us to automate the customer support service.
+- **L3**: contains a multi-agent system features a `Senior Support Representative Agent` that delivers friendly and thorough customer support, and a `Support Quality Assurance Specialist Agent` that ensures the quality and accuracy of the support provided, both aiming to enhance customer satisfaction and support standards.
+- **L4**: contains a multi-agent system includes a `Sales Representative Agent` that identifies high-value leads and a `Lead Sales Representative Agent` that nurtures these leads through personalized communication, both working towards enhancing the sales process.
 -

 ## Usage